 The City's long-term lease agreement with the Carmel Foundation speaks to the City's track record for utilizing efficient processes for noticing and contract development under the Surplus Land Act.
 To ensure the Sunset Center South Parking Lot site is developed for residential use, the City has included Program 1.1.B to establish and monitor processes for utilization of city-owned parcels to develop housing in the eight-year planning cycle (see Chapter 2).
-The City intends to establish and implement development standards for the site (including Site #1, the south parking lot).
-Following approved development standards, the City will make the property available through the Surplus Land Act process, develop a project description, and establish an RFP process to solicit developers.
+The City intends to establish and implement development standards for the site (including Site #1, the north parking lot).
+Following approved development standards, the City will follow the requirements of the Surplus Lands Act to lease the land to facilitate the development of affordable residential units.
+With community input, the City will develop a project description and establish an RFP process to solicit developers.
 The City intends to target an Exclusive Negotiating Agreement by Fall 2025 and land use entitlements issuance by Winter 2026.

-Similar to Site #1, the City's intention for development of this site includes the development of residential units over podium parking.
+Similar to Site #1, the City's intention for development of this site includes partnering with a non-profit affordable housing developer with a demonstrated track record of building affordable housing in California to enable the development of deed-restricted residential units over podium parking.
 The City's existing in-lieu fee for parking will be used to fund, in part, the development of podium parking.
 The City currently provides reduced parking requirements for affordable housing at .5 spaces per unit and .3 spaces per unit for senior housing.
 To address the parking requirements, Program 3.1.E has been included in this housing element to reduce parking requirements for affordable housing developments and waive in-lieu fees for affordable units (see Chapter 2).

 The entitlement process for this site is the same as Site #1.
-The City will follow the requirements of the Surplus Land Act to lease the land to facilitate the development of affordable residential units.
+The City will partner with a non-profit affordable housing developer with a demonstrated track record of building affordable housing in California to enable the development of deed-restricted residential units over podium parking.
 This process includes the establishment of development standards for the Sunset Center site, development of a project description, publication of an RFP within six months, selection of a development partner, two years to enter into an Exclusive Negotiation Agreement, two years for land use entitlements and development agreements, 6-12 months for building permit issuance, and 2-3 years for construction.
 Council approval is required for each step in this process.
 The City has included Program 1.1.B to establish and monitor the City's anticipated timeline and actions for entering into the SLA process.